Directory Profile

 Division of Film & Television Production

 John Ira Palmer is a producer and director.
-He is a founding partner of Projected Picture Works with Sean Penn and John Wildermuth, focused on developing and producing feature films, series, and audio.
+He is a founding partner of Projected Picture Works with Sean Penn and John Wildermuth, focused on developing and producing feature films and series.

-Palmer produced BLACK FLIES (directed by Jean-Stéphane Sauvaire and starring two-time Academy Award winner Sean Penn and Tye Sheridan, premiered in competition at the 2023 Festival de Cannes), and co-produced FLAG DAY (directed by Sean Penn and starring Dylan Penn and Sean Penn, premiered in competition at the 2021 Festival de Cannes, a MGM/United Artists release).
-He also produced the documentary AL IMAM (Vimeo Staff Pick, National Geographic release, winner of KCET Fine Cut’s top prize), co-produced THE DARE PROJECT (directed by Adam Salky, follow-up to the beloved queer short DARE, 2018 Frameline premiere, 2018 Outfest), and was associate producer for CONTRA-INTERNET: JUBILEE 2033 (directed by Zach Blas, 2018 Berlinale premiere).
+Palmer produced the upcoming feature SEPTEMBER 5 (directed by Tim Fehlbaum and starring Peter Sarsgaard and John Magaro, Venice & Tellrude 2024), as well as ASPHALT CITY (directed by Jean-Stéphane Sauvaire and starring two-time Academy Award winner Sean Penn and Tye Sheridan, Cannes 2023).
+Other producing credits include FLAG DAY (directed by Sean Penn and starring Dylan Penn and Sean Penn, Cannes 2021), AL IMAM (directed by Omar Al Dakheel, Vimeo Staff Pick, National Geographic release, winner of KCET Fine Cut’s top documentary prize), THE DARE PROJECT (directed by Adam Salky, follow-up to the beloved queer short DARE, Frameline & Outfest 2018), and CONTRA-INTERNET: JUBILEE 2033 (directed by Zach Blas, Berlinale 2018).
+Palmer served as a production executive for Projected Picture Works titles including DADDIO (directed by Christy Hall and starring Dakota Johnson and Sean Penn, Telluride & Toronto 2023) and SUPERPOWER (directed by Sean Penn and Aaron Kaufman; documentary about Ukrainian President Zelenskyy and the War in Ukraine, Berlin 2023).

-As a director, Palmer’s most recent project is OUT OF THE CORNER OF OUR EYE, funded by National Endowment for the Arts and commissioned by SCI-Arc Channel for their Queer Perspectives series.
-He also directed the short ELWOOD TAKES A LOVER, which screened at festivals around the world and was an official selection of The American Pavilion Emerging Filmmaker Showcase at the 2019 Festival de Cannes.
-His experimental short films have been shown at festivals and venues such as Outfest, Frameline, REDCAT, Blum & Poe, and Pacific Film Archive.
+As a director, Palmer’s most recent project is the Outfest 2023 Audience Award winner OUT OF THE CORNER OF OUR EYE, funded by National Endowment for the Arts and commissioned by SCI-Arc Channel for their Queer Perspectives series.
+He also directed ELWOOD TAKES A LOVER, which screened at festivals around the world and was an official selection of The American Pavilion Emerging Filmmaker Showcase at Cannes 2019.
+His experimental short films have exhibited at venues and festivals such as San Francisco Museum of Modern Art, Detroit Institute of Arts, REDCAT, Pacific Film Archive, Blum & Poe, Outfest, and Frameline.

-In 2016, Palmer was honored as an Artist Academy fellow by Film at Lincoln Center at the New York Film Festival.
-He has curated film series and programs for American Cinematheque, Echo Park Film Center, and San Francisco Art Institute, and as a consultant for Sundance’s Documentary Film Program and Concordia Studio, he has helped identify the next generation of documentary filmmakers.
-Past artist residencies include Echo Park Film Center’s LA AIR program and AICAD’s New York Studio Program, and awards include the ARRI Emerging Filmmaker Grant, the James Broughton Film Award, and a Princess Grace Award.
+Palmer's past honors include the Film at Lincoln Center’s Artists Academy fellowship, Echo Park Film Center’s LA AIR residency, AICAD’s New York Studio Program residency, the ARRI Emerging Filmmaker Grant, the James Broughton Film Award, and a Princess Grace Award.
+He has also curated film series and programs for American Cinematheque, Echo Park Film Center, and San Francisco Art Institute.
+As a consultant for Sundance’s Documentary Film Program and Concordia Studio, he has helped identify the next generation of documentary filmmakers.
 Palmer earned his MFA in Film & Television Production at USC’s School of Cinematic Arts and his BFA in Fine Arts at San Francisco Art Institute.
-Before attending USC, he spent nearly ten years as a marketing executive and producer at entertainment-focused creative agencies, heading up campaigns for film and television titles from the major studios and networks.
+Before attending USC, he spent nearly ten years as an executive and producer at entertainment-focused creative agencies, heading up marketing campaigns for film and television titles from the major studios and networks.

 Outside of filmmaking, Palmer regularly engages in community-based service.
-He served as Chief of Staff to Sean Penn at CORE (Community Organized Relief Effort) throughout its response to the Covid-19 pandemic–which included offering vaccines, testing, tracing, and wraparound services throughout the United States and Navajo Nation, as well as Brazil, India, and Haiti–and during its crucial initial months on the ground in Ukraine, Poland, and Romania offering shelter, resources, and services to refugees and those displaced within Ukraine.
-While a student at USC, Palmer co-founded the Our Voices speaker series as part of the School of Cinematic Arts’ Diversity & Inclusion initiative with inaugural lineup speakers including John Singleton, Cheryl Boone-Isaacs, and Andrew Ahn.
+He served as Chief of Staff at CORE (Community Organized Relief Effort) throughout its response to the Covid-19 pandemic–which included offering vaccines, testing, tracing, and wraparound services throughout the United States and Navajo Nation, as well as Brazil, India, and Haiti–and during its crucial initial months on the ground in Ukraine, Poland, and Romania offering shelter, resources, and services to refugees and those displaced within Ukraine.
+While a student at USC, Palmer co-founded the Our Voices speaker series as part of the School of Cinematic Arts’ Diversity & Inclusion initiative with inaugural lineup speakers including John Singleton, Andrew Ahn, and Cheryl Boone-Isaacs.
 For over a decade, Palmer also volunteered as a crisis counselor and training mentor for The Trevor Project, dedicated to suicide prevention and crisis intervention for LGBTQ+ youth.